paul-tian/dist-llama-cpp/my-exp/README.md

 ## Demo for ggml and backend
 compile the basic exp:

-if for CUDA (Linux with Nvidia 3090):
+if for CUDA (Linux with Nvidia GPUs, 3070 and 3090 in my case):

 ```bash
 cmake .. -DGGML_CUDA=ON